NHSE-Dementia/Memory-Assessment-Services-Dashboard/README.md

 # Memory Assessment Services Dashboard

-Script for Memory Assessment Services Dashboard for calculating the following:
+This repository contains the SQL script for the Memory Assessment Services Dashboard for calculating the following:

 * open referrals
 * open referrals with no contact